shmindmaster/typescript-file-manager/.github/instructions/github-actions-ci-cd-best-practices.instructions.md

     - **Thorough Log Review:**
         - Review deployment logs (`kubectl logs`, application logs, server logs) for any error messages, warnings, or unexpected output during the deployment process and immediately after.
     - **Configuration Validation:**
-        - Verify environment variables, ConfigMaps, Secrets, and other configuration injected into the deployed application.
 Ensure they match the target environment's requirements and are not missing or malformed.
         - Use pre-deployment checks to validate configuration.
     - **Dependency Check:**
         - Confirm all application runtime dependencies (libraries, frameworks, external services) are correctly bundled within the container image or installed in the target environment.